ademiadeniji/ademiadeniji.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We submitted our first zero-shot human-to-robot learning work to CoRL!
-Preprint coming soon 📝
+We submitted our zero-shot human-to-robot learning work to CoRL!
+Preprint soon 📝